Getting the Most Out of Auggie

 • Did the Insights Report surface actionable takeaways?

-• Were any sections confusing or less useful than others?
+• Were any sections confusing or less useful?

-• Did you feel confident using the findings to make decisions?
+• Did you feel confident using the findings to make a decision?

 The 3-Question Feedback Framework